Always open for applications?

 check with the Council

 Funds available last year

 How to apply

-The last round of annual grants started 1 July 2020, applications end Friday, 21 August 2020.
+The current round of annual grants started 1 July 2020, applications end Friday, 21 August 2020.

 Information required with your application